AdityaNath0777/shadcn-playground/chai-aur-shadcn/README.md

 - To use the Dialog component from within a Context Menu or Dropdown Menu, you must encase the Context Menu or Dropdown Menu component in the Dialog component.

 ## 8. Search Bar

 > I have implemented in two way

 - using Input and Button components
 - using Command and Dialog components

+## 9. Keyboard

+My own custom Keyboard component, this one is juts for UI based on the keyboard from Aceternity's landing page [link](ui.aceternity.com)